 But not just that, as one study showed, use of supplemental magnesium in the elderly can improve various parameters of insomnia – the onset of sleep, sleep hours, and sleep efficiency.
 Even early morning awakening reduced.
 Objective measures like the melatonin and serum cortisol, hormones which impact sleep, also improved.6

 3. Reduces Awakenings Due To Periodic Limb Movement

 Another study found that oral magnesium therapy helped decrease arousals due to periodic limb movements during sleep (PLMS) and improved sleep efficiency for test subjects who experienced sleep disturbance as a result of PLMS.7

-Is you sleep problem triggered by a shortfall in magnesium?
 Look out for these specific signs of a magnesium deficiency and nip the problem in the bud.
 You will soon find you are able to sleep better.

 - Insomnia itself is a sign of a magnesium deficiency.

 - Muscle twitching or restless leg syndrome, which can cause you to have disturbed sleep, may also result from a deficiency.

 - You may feel more fatigued, confused, or irritable besides being more apathetic.